zopdev/static-server/README.md

 ## Notes

-- The static server is designed to handle a large number of requests efficiently.
-However, if you have special requirements (such as caching or routing), you may need to customize the server or use additional reverse proxies (like Nginx).
 - The server serves all files in the `website` directory, so make sure to avoid any sensitive files or configuration details in that directory.

 ## License